nate-strauser/meteor-cookbook/svg-d3/recipe.md

 ### TODO
 explain SVG acronym and format
 explain D3 - what is it, how does it work
 add images of charts, graphs
+custom icon with number example
 could add hyperlinks from index to header of expanded concept
 summarize - which way to go